unsystemizer/counterparty-config-example/README.md

 #### Client

 * `wallet-connect` tells Counterparty client where Bitcoin Core is.
-If on another host, change the IP.
+If Bitcoin server is running on another host, change the server's IP in `wallet-connect`.
 * Likewise for `counterparty-rpc-connect` - if Counterparty Server is elsewhere, change it, and then in server.conf change `rpc-host` to listen on LAN instead of localhost.

 Default location: `/home/USER/.config/counterparty/client.conf`